HDB Eligibility Guide for the Brownstone EC Launch

 Undischarged bankrupts must seek the Official Assignee (OA)’s consent to apply for the New Port Tengah EC launch.
 However, they do not need to seek the OA’s approval to be listed as an occupier.

 You, your spouse, & any occupiers in this application, and their spouses, must not own or have disposed of, or have any part or share in any other private flat, house, building or land.

 * Within 30 months before the date of application, and

-* Between the application date and the date of taking possession of this Canberra EC.
+* Between the application date and the date of taking possession of this New Port Residences EC.

 Each Singaporean household is allowed to buy the following housing types only twice: